-The first of these, Sura 40, is known as “The Believers,” from v.
+The first of these, sura 40, is known as “The Believers,” from v.
 28, but since this is the same title as that of sura 23, it is also known as “The Forgiver,” from v.
 3. Early Islamic authorities generally asserted that it was revealed to Muhammad right after sura 39, and it shares many of the themes of that sura.
-Verses 1-22 retail many of these: the Qur’an is from Allah (v.
+Allah retails many of these themes at the beginning of this chapter: the Qur’an is from Allah (v.
 2); there is no other god (v.
 3); only unbelievers dispute his signs (v.
 4), such as the people of Noah, whom Allah punished (v.
-5) – they and other unbelievers are “Companions of the Fire” (v.
+5) — they and other unbelievers are “Companions of the Fire” (v.
 6).

 The Tafsir al-Jalalayn explains the unbelievers’ question, “Our Lord, You have caused us to die twice, two deaths, and You have given us life twice” (v.
 11): “For they were lifeless drops of semen, then they were given life, then made to die, then brought back to life for the Resurrection.”
 To their question, “Is there then any way to go out” of hell, the two Jalals say that “the answer given to them will be: No!”
 For they rejected the idea that only Allah was to be worshipped, and associated partners with him (v.
 12).
 Muhammad should then call on Allah even though the unbelievers hate his doing so (v.
 14), and should warn the unbelievers of the impending Day of Judgment (vv.
 15-18).
 The unbelievers should travel the earth and see what became of those who refused to worship Allah alone in previous ages — for Allah is strict in punishment (vv.
 21-22, 82-3).

-Then verses 23-55 tell the story of Moses and Pharaoh with emphasis on Pharaoh’s intention to kill Moses (v.
+Then in verses 23-55, Allah returns yet again to the story of Moses and Pharaoh, with emphasis on Pharaoh’s intention to kill Moses (v.
 26).
-A believer from among Pharaoh’s people asks him: “Will ye slay a man because he says, ‘My Lord is Allah’?” (v.
+A believer from among Pharaoh’s people asks him: “Will you slay a man because he says, “˜My Lord is Allah”?” (v.
 28).
 According to Maududi, this sura came to Muhammad when the unbelievers were plotting to kill him, so the parallels are obvious: as we have seen more than once, the Qur’an tells the story of an earlier prophet solely in order to make a point about the reception of Muhammad’s message by his contemporaries.
 And likewise this unnamed believer and contemporary of Moses warns his people that they are risking suffering the fate of those who rejected the earlier prophets (vv.
 31, 34).

 Allah tells Muhammad to be patient, for his promises will prove true (vv.
 55, 77) — yet again indicating his tremendous solicitude for his prophet.
 We have seen the centrality of Muhammad in Islam is what led to Muslims being called “Muhammadans” in the West.
 Muslims universally reject this term as offensive, insisting that they do not worship Muhammad, but the Qur’anic reader, both Muslim and non-Muslim, seeing Allah’s constant concern for his prophet, faces two choices: he can view the repeated Qur’anic statements of Allah’s immense concern for his prophet as an attempt by Muhammad to bolster his stature and privileges as a prophet among his followers, or he can accept the proposition that Muhammad was essentially the most important and divinely beloved human being who ever lived.
 There doesn’t seem to be any other choice offered.